coffeebe4code/disc/README.md

 `()` - scoping block.
 A file is an implicit scope block.

-`:` - used for keys, may also be referred to as properties.
+`:` - indicates properties on a type.

 `,` - hook identifier.
 Used for implementing interfaces.